11/5/2021

 • From the cable to the electric sign for the charging infrastructure, the diameter is best dimensioned for the power that will be needed in the future.
 Whether or not smart control of the power output will be used can be factored in from the beginning.

 • Cable ducts and/or waiting tubes must also be provided to each charging point.
 Keep in mind that in addition to high-current cables, a UTP cable must also be provided each time.
 Given the many possibilities for cabling, it is sometimes better to provide this only when installing the charge point itself.
-So you do not have to lay the cables immediately, but make sure that you can easily pull them out afterwards using the necessary cable ducts and/or waiting tubes.
+So you don't have to lay the cables immediately, but make sure you can easily pull them out afterwards using the necessary cable ducts and/or waiting tubes.

 We believe these recommendations are a minimum to not only comply with the current new legislation, but also to install and/or expand the necessary charging infrastructure in a smooth and efficient manner now and in the future.